Building ADAM from Source¶

 As of ADAM version 0.37.0, Spark version 3.2.0 or later is required.

-Once this alias is in place, you can run ADAM by simply typing adam-submit at the command line.
+Once this alias is in place, you can run ADAM by simply typing

 adam-submit

-Building for Python
+Building for Python¶

 ADAM can be installed using the Pip package manager, or from source.
-To build and test ADAM’s Python bindings, enable the python profile:

 mvn -P python package

-This will enable the adam-python module as part of the ADAM build.
-This module uses Maven to invoke a Makefile that builds a Python egg and runs tests.
-To build this module, we require either an active Conda or virtualenv environment.
+This module uses Maven to invoke a Makefile that builds a Python egg and

 To setup and activate a Conda environment for Python 3.6, run: